 The first thing to know about the Mediterranean diet is that it focuses on whole, fresh foods, so you can start skipping those middle aisles of the supermarket now.
-(Here’s how to revamp your grocery store game plan, according to nutritionists.)
-The key components of Mediterranean cuisine are whole grains; monounsaturated fat found in olive oil, nuts, and avocados; polyunsaturated omega-3 fatty acids, found in fatty fish (salmon, tuna, sardines, and trout); fat from plant sources, like flaxseed; and moderate amounts of wine and red meat, according to Suzanne Fisher, MS, RD, LDN, registered dietitian and licensed nutritionist in South Florida.
+The key components of Mediterranean cuisine are whole grains; monounsaturated fat found in olive oil, nuts, and avocados; polyunsaturated omega-3 fatty acids, found in fatty fish (salmon, tuna, sardines, and trout); fat from plant sources, like flaxseed; and moderate amounts of wine and red meat, according to Suzanne Fisher, a registered dietitian and licensed nutritionist in South Florida.

 Focus on plant-based foods

 On typical American plates, meat is usually the star, probably followed by a starch such as potatoes or rice.
 The stars of a Mediterranean diet are fresh plant-based foods such as fruits and veggies, nuts, and legumes (beans and peas).
-“Start by eating five or more servings per day of produce every day and planning a meatless meal, like an Italian garden pizza, at least one night a week,” advises Julie Upton, MS, a registered dietitian in the San Francisco Bay area.
+These ingredients are Mediterranean food staples.
+“Start by eating five or more servings per day of produce every day and planning a meatless meal, like an Italian garden pizza, at least one night a week,” advises Julie Upton, a registered dietitian in the San Francisco Bay area.
 “Start most meals with a salad or tomato-based soup, and end your meals with fresh fruit or fruit-based desserts like baked apples or crumbles.”
-Here are some of the top sources of plant-based protein.

 Choose better carbs